 Lichens Pass: The Ultimate Road Trip Guide

-Is the road to Lichens Pass paved?
+Is Lichens Pass paved?

-Set high in the Maluti Mountains range, within the Golden Gate Highlands National Park, the road to the summit is totally paved.
+The road through the summit is fully paved.
 It’s called R712.
-The road has lovely banked corners but some of them are sharp, with some steep sections at 1:15.
+It features lovely banked corners, but some of them are sharp, with steep sections at 1:15.
 The speed limit ranges between 60 and 80 kph.
-The pass is named after the lichens which grow on the cliffs in the area.
+The corners near the pass are quite sharp, but the road is nicely engineered, making for a safe drive.

 How long is the road to Lichens Pass?